-• The evidence was insufficient to permit conclusions about the reliability of discography for patients with chronic uncomplicated lumbar degenerative disc disease.
+• The evidence was insufficient to permit conclusions about the reliability of discography for patients with chronic low back pain and uncomplicated lumbar degenerative disc disease.

-All evidence tables pertaining to this Key Question appear in Appendix E in Table 23 through Table 30.
+All evidence tables pertaining to this Key Question appear in Appendix E in Table 26 through Table 33.
 These tables provide general study characteristics, patient enrollment criteria, patient characteristics, discography details, fusion details, study quality assessments, outcomes for test-retest reliability, and outcomes for inter-rater reliability.

-Two studies met the inclusion criteria for this Key Question.(33,34) Agorastides (2002)(33) reported data on both test-retest reliability and inter-rater reliability (133 discs in 72 patients), whereas Milette (1999)(34) only reported data on inter-rater reliability (132 discs in 45 patients).
+Two studies met the inclusion criteria for this Key Question.(36,37) Agorastides (2002)(36) reported data on both test-retest reliability and inter-rater reliability (133 discs in 72 patients), whereas Milette (1999)(37) only reported data on inter-rater reliability (132 discs in 45 patients).

 Both studies investigated at least one specific type of reliability: whether a given discogram is judged to have the same morphology grade by the same reader at different times (i.e., test-retest) or by different readers (i.e., inter-rater).
 Notably, neither study performed two discography exams on the same disc to determine whether the results were consistent between discography injections.
 Also, neither study investigated the reliability of patients' reports of pain provocation or similarity to their typical pain.
-These types of reliability represent additional potential sources of variability in discography examinations that have not been assessed in patients with chronic uncomplicated lumbar degenerative disc disease.
+These types of reliability represent additional potential sources of variability in discography examinations that have not been assessed in patients with chronic low back pain and uncomplicated lumbar degenerative disc disease.